getty-zig/getty.so/docs/user-guide/tutorial/serializers.md

     [`getty.ser.Seq`](https://docs.getty.so/#A;std:ser.Seq), and
     [`getty.ser.Structure`](https://docs.getty.so/#A;std:ser.Structure).

-7.  `methods` contains all of the methods a `Serializer` must provide or can override.
+7.  `methods` lists every method that a `Serializer` must provide or can override.

 Quite the parameter list!